debabratapatra/ngtreegrid/README.md

 # ngtreegrid
 Angular 7 Multi level Tree Grid.
 Simple, Light Weight and dependency free.
-For hierarchical data, check out this
+Basically it groups data by a field or multiple fields.
+For hierarchical data (where there is a Parent-Child relationship), check out this
 <a href="https://github.com/debabratapatra/angular-tree-grid">Package</a>.

 ## Demo